NimaSoroush/differencify/CONTRIBUTING.md

 Differencify operates under a forking model.
 In order to contribute, please fork the project and submit a PR.
 Once the merge request has been accepted you will be able to see your change available on master.
 ## Notes
+* This library been developed and tested by latest version of node
 * Please raise an issue to discuss the change
 * Please add enough unit test for coverage
 * Please update README.md & CHANGELOG.md